StockNews.com Begins Coverage on Rocky Mountain Chocolate Factory (NASDAQ:RMCF)

-StockNews.com initiated coverage on shares of Rocky Mountain Chocolate Factory (NASDAQ:RMCF – Get Rating) in a research report report published on Monday.
+StockNews.com initiated coverage on shares of Rocky Mountain Chocolate Factory (NASDAQ:RMCF – Get Rating) in a report issued on Tuesday.
 The firm issued a hold rating on the stock.

 Rocky Mountain Chocolate Factory Stock Performance

-Rocky Mountain Chocolate Factory (NASDAQ:RMCF – Get Rating) last released its earnings results on Wednesday, July 13th.
-The company reported ($0.02) earnings per share for the quarter.
+Rocky Mountain Chocolate Factory (NASDAQ:RMCF – Get Rating) last announced its quarterly earnings results on Wednesday, July 13th.
+The company reported ($0.02) EPS for the quarter.
 Rocky Mountain Chocolate Factory had a negative net margin of 3.18% and a positive return on equity of 3.66%.
-The firm had revenue of $7.83 million for the quarter.
+The company had revenue of $7.83 million during the quarter.

 Institutional Trading of Rocky Mountain Chocolate Factory